cubee-cb/linux-vr-compat/README.md

 **Note**: `amdgpu` has been encountering page faults and subsequent GPU resets for some systems, including mine.

-Might be related to `linux-firmware` and combining video encoding/decoding with high load on AMD GPUs.

-As of more recently, I get `ring gfx` timeouts instead of `ring vcn_enc` timeouts, so perhaps Fedora's `linux-firmware` is up to date now.
+May have been related to `linux-firmware` and combining video encoding/decoding with high load on AMD GPUs.
+As of more recently, I get `ring gfx` timeouts instead of `ring vcn_enc` timeouts.

 Potentially related issues:
 - [ring vcn_enc_0.0 timeout cause by linux-firmware 20241210.b00a7f7e](https://gitlab.freedesktop.org/drm/amd/-/issues/3842)